lavlesh20214262671/TechOrbit/README.md

 ## Usage

-1. Start the server: `npm start`
-2. Open a new terminal and navigate to the `client` directory: `cd client`
+1. Open a new terminal and navigate to the `server` directory: `cd server`
-3. Start the React development server: `npm start`
+ 2. start the server: `npm start`

-Access the application in your browser at `http://localhost:3000`.
+3. Start the React development server: `npm start` Access the application in your browser at `http://localhost:3000`.